 MiracleFeet, with local healthcare providers and governments, is bringing the low-cost, nonsurgical standard of care to low-income countries.
-Founded in 2010, MiracleFeet has supported treatment for nearly 50,000 children in 28 countries, through a growing network of now over 300 clinical sites in existing health facilities worldwide.
+Founded in 2010, MiracleFeet has supported treatment for over 50,000 children in 29 countries, through a growing network of now over 300 clinical sites in existing health facilities worldwide.

 We are the largest global organization solely dedicated to ending the disability caused by this common congenital condition for every child affected by it, forever.